vensas/govtech-hackathon-2025-openflow/README.md

-# OpenFlow Atlas Dashboard
+# OpenFlow

-A beautiful RAG-powered dashboard for business process discovery with BPMN visualization capabilities.
+A beautiful RAG-powered dashboard for government process discovery with BPMN visualization capabilities.

 ## Overview